collaborativebioinformatics/SVeedy/README.md

 - **Phenotype Association:** Each identified SV will be linked to phenotypic data, allowing for the correlation of specific genetic variations with particular traits or diseases.
 - **VCF File Output:** The results will be condensed into a variant calling format (VCF) file, summarizing the detected SVs and their associated phenotypes.
 Users can then input a patient ID to retrieve potential phenotypic outcomes based on the identified SVs.

+- We gained access to a collection of VCFs created to find Tandem Repeats (TRs) (English et. al 2024)  from a collection of 86 haplotypes accumulated from Garg et. al 2020, Ebert et. al 2021, Jarvis et. al 2022, and Wang et. al 2022.

+- One thing we need to consider is the cutoff percentage of similarity of the SVs.
+For example, if obesity has been identified to have a 100bp SV compared to the population reference, we would want to determine if 80 out of the 100 bps (80%) are the same.
+This is one of the goals of the Truvari software (English et. al 2022) and they explain that although a similar SV may be present in different samples, it can be in different loci along the genome.
+They also explain that over-filtering using the collapse command may remove regions of the SV.
+We also need to be wary of defining the range of each SV and whether we will add, for example, a buffer of 5bp on either side of a SV to take unique alleles into account.

+- Next, we used MyVariant.info (or R package ‘myvariant’) (Yao et. al 2023) to identify SVs with an associated phenotype.
+- *Issues: We ran into issues with MyVarinat using the HGVS naming convention which includes the sequence.
+So, for large insertions, the HGVS name string was too large to function properly.
+ Instead we are using OpenCRAVAT (Pagal et. al 2019) to annotate the VCF file using the ClinVar and gnomAD databases and hg38 genome reference.
+We removed a problematic line of the VCF header (FILTER/COV) before running the input collapsed SV VCF through open-cravat.

+Next, the plan is to import the annotated VCF file into R using vcfR (Knaus and Grunwald 2016).
+Then identify the variants with a phenotype according to the annotation (should be recorded in the ‘INFO’ field of the VCF file).
+Once those variants are flagged we can look for individuals that have an alternate allele at that site using the ‘GT’ (genotype) field.
+With that information, we can put together a datatable with individuals and their associated phenotype.
+Then we can generate per sample reports of all phenotypes associated with their genotypes

 ## Case Study
 As an example, a previous study identified 11 SV loci associated with an increased risk for obesity, with an Odds Ratio exceeding 25% ([DOI: 10.1371/journal.pone.0058048](https://doi.org/10.1371/journal.pone.0058048)).
 This project aims to build upon such findings by extending the analysis to a broader set of SVs and phenotypes, facilitating the discovery of novel genetic contributors to complex traits.

 # Workflow
 ![SVeedy - Wed](https://github.com/user-attachments/assets/54dfa671-0fee-4056-91d5-cfdfa21c287e)